MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagretrievei4.md

 ## -description

-The AcxObjectBagRetrieveI4 function retrieves a int four byte I4 (LONG) value from an existing, initialized AcxObjectBag that contains values.
+The AcxObjectBagRetrieveI4 function retrieves an int four byte I4 (LONG) value from an existing, initialized AcxObjectBag that contains values.

 ## -parameters